mgoadric/cs2mulch/_pages/resources.md

 ## Homecrafted

-For the Acorns deck, a homecrafted option is to use a standard 52-card deck, divided by suit for each student for 13 cards each.
+For the Acorns deck, a homecrafted option is to use a standard 52-card deck, divided by suit for each student to have 13 cards each.

 For the chits, pennies can be colored with sharpies to denote the red and black sides.